 As their clients and my Shop Talk interviewees will attest, understanding inventory and cash flow will keep you moving forward and allow you to innovate with confidence.
 And what is fashion if not a constantly moving and changing thing?

 Jenny at Sound Styles said it best: “We’re not here to give you old ideas.
 We’re here to give you new ideas.”

 We all know that the root of the hesitation to learn something new is fear of the unknown or the new/different, but, heck, if we let that stop us none of us would’ve started our businesses, right?

 This year we learned that technology drives business to your store.
 It doesn’t detract.
 This was hard for some to believe, but the numbers don’t lie.
-From POS systems to help track referrals, manage rewards programs, aid in getting online reviews, and help collect information to the ability to inform thousands of people of new arrivals and events with the click of the send button.
+From POS systems to help track referrals and manage rewards programs.
+They also aid in getting online reviews and help collect valuable information.
+It gives you the ability to inform thousands of people of new arrivals and events with the click of the send button.
 All this helps you to delight your customers and build loyalty and trust.
 Technology even plays a part before someone gets to the POS system or on your email list.
 You know what I’m going to say: social media.

 “Investing in Social Media was the best thing I ever did.” according to Rosemarie at Haven a Boutique.

-And Annika from Dotter pointed out that social media isn’t only useful to get the word out about your store (which is, of course, very important), but it’s also useful for customers to get to know the store’s style, vibe, and price points.
+And Annika from Dotter pointed out that social media isn’t only useful to get the word out about your store.
+It’s also useful for customers to get to know the store’s style, vibe, and price points.
 It’s a way to start a connection with prospective customers that you can build on once they’re in the store.